 Three people make a journey on horseback through the rough New Zealand country.
 The narrator, her husband and a brother.
 (Not sure from which side.)
 They come across a house where a woman is living with her five-year-old daughter.

 The travellers stop for the night.
 One of the party — Jo — wants to have sex with the woman who runs the store.
-Despite her haggard appearance, he makes arrangements to spend the night with her.
+Despite her haggard appearance (or perhaps because of it, who knows), he makes arrangements to spend the night with her.

-The daughter is sent to sleep in the store with the narrator and her husband.
+The daughter is sent to sleep inside the store with the narrator and her husband.
 Later, the daughter reveals through a drawing that the mother has killed her husband.

 The next morning the narrator and Jim leave.
 Jo, left behind, shouts to them that he will catch up.

-The season is midsummer — I’d guess January, which is the only time New Zealand is really oppressively hot.
+The season is midsummer.
+I’d guess January, which is (historically) about the only time New Zealand can get oppressively hot.
 (It’s more the humidity which makes a bit of heat unbearable.)
 Throughout this story Mansfield makes the most of extreme weather conditions: